 and 85.3%–88.5% with viruses from Zimbabwe and South Africa, respectively.

-We have identied regional variations in the antigenic composition of MOKV.
-Whether these variations are caused by neutral genetic drift or reect different epidemiologic features is not known.
+We have identified regional variations in the antigenic composition of MOKV.
+Whether these variations are caused by neutral genetic drift or reflect different epidemiologic features is not known.
 Phylogenetically, divergence of these viruses into different lineages indicates active

 Emerging Infectious Diseases • www.cdc.gov/eid • Vol. 13, No. 9, September 2007